 Julius Peppers, DE, Carolina Panthers (2002-2009, 2017-2018)

 Julius Peppers was drafted with the 2nd Pick in the 2002 NFL Draft by the Carolina Panthers.
 Peppers had an incredible rookie campaign with 28 solo tackles, 12 sacks, 5 forced fumbles and an interception in only 12 games.
 Despite the Panthers 7-9 record, Peppers earned the 2002 AP Rookie Defensive Player of the Year Award.

 In 2003 Peppers had another great season.
-The Carolina Panthers improved to a 11-5 season and reached to Super Bowl XXXVIII.
-The Panthers lost to the Patriots 32-29 on a game winning field goal.
+The Carolina Panthers improved to an 11-5 season and reached to Super Bowl XXXVIII.
+The Panthers lost to the Patriots 32-29 on a game-winning field goal.